-The Plan Change include green corridors and shared pedestrian / cyclist connections through the development to retain a high level of public amenity and connectivity.
+The Plan Change includes a green corridor with a shared pedestrian / cyclist connection through the development to the proposed Birches Road Reserve, creating a high level of public amenity and connectivity Medium density development is proposed within the development, and this is supported by the provision of a green corridor and a small retail area.
 These aspects will greatly aid the mitigation of built form and retention of open and spacious character by providing high amenity corridors to 'break up' the development.
-Shared pedestrian / cyclist connections are proposed along the eastern, western, and southern boundary of the proposal to provide a buffer aspect between rural activity and the proposal.